Plume-org/Plume/docs/CLI.md

 - `--domain`, `-d`: the domain name on which your instance will be available.
 - `--name`, `-n`: The name of your instance.
 It will be displayed on the homepage.
 - `--default-license`, `-l`: the license to use for articles written on this instance, if no other license is explicitely specified.
-Optional, defaults to CC-0.
+Optional, defaults to CC-BY-SA.
 - `--private`, `-p`: if this argument is present, registering on this instance won't be possible.
 Optional, off by default.

 **Environment variables:**